CLSherrod/clsherrod.github.io/_pages/blog/start.md

 ## Let’s Stay Connected

 Want to stay in the loop?
-Go to my [Hello page](/hello/).
+Go to my [About page](/about#get-in-touch).
 Feel free to reply to any email — I actually read them.

 > "Living well isn’t about doing more.
 It’s about doing what matters — and letting the rest fall away."